S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding

 \textbf{Geometry-based Association.} Since layout detection outputs independent elements, we implemented a custom spatial proximity matching algorithm to link figures with their corresponding captions.
 By leveraging the coordinate information provided by MinerU, this heuristic logic associates image regions with the nearest valid caption text, effectively resolving figure-caption pairs even in complex multi-column layouts.

 \textbf{Content Extraction and Cleaning.} Based on the detected coordinates, figure regions were extracted directly from the PDF source files.
-The associated caption text was simultaneously parsed and cleaned to remove non-semantic artifacts (e.g., indexing numbers), yielding structured image-text pairs aligned with the LaTeX-sourced data.
+The associated caption text was simultaneously parsed and cleaned to remove non-semantic artifacts (e.g., indexing numbers).
+To ensure data quality, we implemented a post-extraction filtering protocol: extracted visual assets smaller than 5KB or images exhibiting rendering anomalies (such as solid black outputs caused by decoding failures) were automatically discarded, yielding structured image-text pairs aligned with the TeX-sourced data.